The 2019 Channels Festival reflects on the urgent, unstable and fluid nature of our times

 Channels Festival was founded by artists Jessie Scott, Rachel Feery and Eugenia Lim in 2012.
 It was initiated on the basis of a mutual passion for video art and a commitment to building greater awareness and appreciation of the form.

-The inaugural festival was co-directed by the founders with the aim of representing the breadth and depth of local and international practices operating within the field.
-The program showcased contemporary video art practices that connected to the past, while looking toward the future.
+The inaugural festival was co-directed by the founders with the aim of representing the breadth and depth of local and international practices operating within the field, while showcasing a program of video art that reflected on the past and looked toward the future.

 Artistic Director Nikki Lam curated a program that sought to challenge the historical context of video art by exploring its development in an increasingly tech-saturated and hybridised world.